Transform Students Into Highly Competent Physician Assistants

 - Prerequisite coursework must be completed if it was not included in the bachelor degree.

-- Core Science prerequisite coursework must be less than 10 years old.
+- All anatomy and physiology prerequisite coursework must be less than 10 years old.

 - Coursework taken at a university outside of the U.S. must be from a recognized institution in that country whose requirements for a bachelor degree are substantially equivalent to a U.S. four year bachelor degree.
 Foreign coursework must be evaluated by a foreign transcript evaluation service before it will be accepted for consideration by CASPA.
 The applicant is responsible for arranging for evaluation of all transcripts (refer to CASPA’s website for details).